paritytech/cumulus/README.md

 implemented by the `polkadot-parachain` binary (previously called `polkadot-collator`).

 ### Relaychain Interaction
-To operate a parachain, we need a connection to the corresponding relaychain.
+To operate a parachain node a connection to the corresponding relaychain is necessary.
+This can be achieved in one of two ways:
-Currently, there are two options available:
-1. Use an in-process relaychain full-node
+1. Run a full relaychain node within the parachain node (default)
 2. Connect to an external relaychain node via websocket RPC

 #### In-process Relaychain Node
-This is the default.
-If a relaychain chain spec is passed to the node via command line arguments, the collator node spawns an in-process full node.
-This full node has all the typical components, including all polkadot subsystems, its own substrate networking stack, and the relaychain runtime.
+By default if an external relaychain node is not specified then a full relaychain node will be spawned within the same process.

+This node has all of the typical components of a normal Polkadot node, and will have to fully sync with the relaychain to work.

 ##### Example command
 ```shell=